 Notice the little green plants in the rows that we are trying to protect.

-Our younger workers just call on the cell phone to one of the big 4-wheel drive tractors to come pull them out.
+Our younger workers just call on the cell phone to one of the big 4-wheel drive tractors to come pull them out if they get stuck.
 My husband, Cliff, told me an interesting story tonight at dinner break though.
 He told me neither his dad, himself, or our oldest employee get the two-wheel tractors stuck, today or any other day.
 Why?
 Well, that’s a good question.
 He went on to explain that in the day when all a farmer had was a 2-wheel tractor and perhaps only one, if he got it stuck, then that was all the work that he could do for the day or until the field dried out enough to get the tractor unstuck.
 That could mean losing the rest of the field that hadn’t been sand-fought.
-There was no other tractor that could pull you out.
-You could lose a whole year’s crop which could lead to losing the whole family farm.
+When there was no other tractor that could pull you out, you could lose a whole year’s crop which could lead to losing the whole family farm.

 It is hard for the older to give the younger room to explore and room to grow.
 It is hard for the younger to respect and appreciate what the older ones have already been through and experienced.